 August 1 is World Wide Web Day.
 On this date, back in 1989, the world wide web was born at the CERN lab in Switzerland.
 Something that started as a way to share knowledge between scientists, has grown out to something none of us can imagine life without.
 And because the web is such an important part of our daily life, we at Yoast are always working on ways to help make it better.
-In this interview, our founder and CPO Joost de Valk and CTO Omar Reiss talk about how we can make the web a better place for everyone.
+In this interview, our founder Joost de Valk and (then) CTO Omar Reiss talk about how we can make the web a better place for everyone.

 Why we talk about making the web better